dhg/Redditate/README.md

 Want to use it yourself?
 -----

 Just go to [www.redditate.com](http://www.redditate.com).
 Are you a super nerd who wants their own copy?!
-Download the codebase here, open the index.html file and enjoy (no server needed).
+Download the codebase here on Github, open the index.html file and enjoy (no server needed).

 What works right now?